ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 We use the ring deployment model to progressively expose a new **release** in production, whether it's a hotfix or feature release.
 We use the same strategy for our part-time open source extensions and our commercial product affecting 65,000 engineers and eventually hundred of thousand of users as the blast or impact radius increases.

 Feature flags allows us to progressively reveal new **features** of each release, perform A|B testing, and experiment in production.
 Because we're working with cloud services and extensions, we have a continuous feedback loop with our users and the ability to fine tune each release toggling feature flags.

+The [quasi-continuous delivery mode](https://code.facebook.com/posts/270314900139291/rapid-release-at-massive-scale/) is a simplified example of using both strategies to deploy new features to 1% of the users in the first ring, then 20%, 50%, and 100%, continuing with the same pattern to the second ring, and so on.

 Personally, I think of a ![Trolley](_img/rings-or-feature-flags/Trolley.png) when I'm using the **ring deployment** model to expose a release and of a ![Small screw driver](_img/rings-or-feature-flags/Screwdriver.png) when using **feature flags** to fine tune a release.
 I use "personally", because the answer to our question boils down to personal preference and how cautious you want to be when rolling out features.